KamilRusinRepo/JsonParser/README.md

 # How to run the application
 ### Intellij IDEA
 - Open Intellij IDEA and select File > New > Program from Version Control
-- In the field URL past https://github.com/KamilRusinRepo/JsonParser.git
+- In the field URL paste https://github.com/KamilRusinRepo/JsonParser.git
 - Select File > Project Structure and ensure that the Project SDK and language level are set to use Java 20
-- Run Application
+- Run the application